nkhi/adorn-your-acorn/README.md

 ## 🤔 How does this work?

 This script combines two parts, a bookmarklet<sup><a href='https://github.com/nkhi/adorn-your-acorn/blob/main/src/bookmarklet.js'>1</a></sup> which generates a better transcript output by restyling the page's elements, and a chunk which supplies your browser with the source code for html2pdf.js<sup><a href='https://ekoopmans.github.io/html2pdf.js/'>2</a></sup>, which is a great open-source library for converting your open browser tab into a PDF.
 Every part of this tool uses client-side Javascript execution, <ins>which means I never see your data</ins>.
+Check it out below.

 <div id='scriptbox'>
     <div class="css-selector tooltip-bottom" id="copy-button" data-tooltip="you're looking at the script you just copied">